 Here we dive into tethered cord syndrome, what can cause this condition, common symptoms that patients experience, how clinicians come to a diagnosis, and what treatment options are currently available.

 To understand tethered cord, you must first understand the spinal cord.
-The spinal cord is a thick column of tissue that runs from the center of your back up to the base of your skull.
-It is responsible for nerve signals that contribute to movement and sensation.
-In normal conditions, the spinal cord floats freely within the spinal canal.
+The spinal cord is a thick, fragile column of nerve tissue that runs from the center of your back up to the base of your skull.
+It is responsible for transmitting vital nerve signals between your brain and the rest of your body that contribute to movement and sensation.
+In normal conditions, the spinal cord floats freely within the protective cerebrospinal fluid of the spinal canal.

 As the name suggests, tethered cord syndrome occurs when tissue develops and attaches to the spinal cord, limiting its normal movement or causing it to stretch abnormally from the base.
 Tethered cord syndrome is a neurological and structural disorder that can be present at birth and is often seen in connection with spina bifida, lipomeningocele, and scoliosis.
 Tethered cord can also develop in adulthood as the result of a spinal cord injury or trauma, such as surgery.
 This is a progressive condition that can cause progressive neurological deterioration.